euphorie/osha.oiradoc/manuals/creation-guide.rst

     For each risk (of type *Risk*) you create in the OiRA tool, you may choose from 3 evaluation methods:

+    * **Skip evaluation**:

+        In this case, the content creator must set the priority beforehand (i.e. while creating the OiRA tool's contents) and the end-user will not evaluate the risk at all.

     * **Estimated**:

         During the **Evaluation** phase of the OiRA tool assessment, the end-user will determine the priority of a risk by selecting a value of **high, medium** or **low**.
         The content creator is able (but not forced), to provide a default priority value, shown to the user, which the end-user may choose to keep unchanged.

     * **Calculated**:

         In this case, the risk's priority will be automatically calculated from the values of 2 or 3 different criteria, depending on the *evaluation algorithm* employed by the OiRA Tool.

         If the evaluation algorithm is the *Kinney method*, then the 3 criteria